-The LCB Contractor has access to four Site Entry Points, to access the site and carry out the project works.
-These SEP have been designed and designated to minimise interface with other WSA Contractors and other project (SMWSA and M12On-Airport) Contractors.
+The LCB Contractor has access to four site entry points, to access the site and carry out the project works.
+These site entry points have been designed and designated to minimise interface with other WSA Contractors and other project (SMWSA and M12 On-Airport) Contractors.